dg/twitter-php/readme.md

 You can obtain the latest version from our [GitHub repository](http://github.com/dg/twitter-php) or install it via Composer:

-	php composer.phar require dg/twitter-php
+	composer require dg/twitter-php

 Usage
 -----
-Sign in to the http://twitter.com and register an application from the http://dev.twitter.com/apps page.
+Sign in to the http://twitter.com and register an application from the https://apps.twitter.com page.
 Remember to never reveal your consumer secrets.
 Click on My Access Token link from the sidebar and retrieve your own access token.
 Now you have consumer key, consumer secret, access token and access token secret.